What is Shoobx?

-- Signed documents are stored in a secure data room, and data from those documents populate other reports in Shoobx, such as the Cap Table.
+- Signed documents are stored in a secure data room, and data from those documents populate other reports, such as the Cap Table.

 What documents does Shoobx create?

-Shoobx workflows generate a range of legal documents, the templates for which were prepared by our legal team (who are largely Goodwin Procter alumni).
-These templates are currently being used by attorneys in over 100 law firms who represent hundreds of clients on Shoobx.
+Shoobx workflows can generate a range of legal documents, the templates for which were prepared by our legal team (who are largely Goodwin Procter alums).
+These templates are currently being used by attorneys in over 100 law firms who represent hundreds of clients on the system.
 A few examples are below: